OAuth Authorization Code Flow

 }

-validation, and other security checks, refer to: OpenID Connect Certificates and Verification and OIDC discovery at https://auth.uber.com/.well-known/openid-configuration
+For guidance on signature validation, nonce validation, and other security checks, refer to: OpenID Connect Certificates and Verification and OIDC discovery at https://auth.uber.com/.well-known/openid-configuration.

 ¶ PKCE (Proof Key for Code Exchange)